 Central to our findings is the symmetry gap of the symmetry-twisted transfer matrix, which ensures the robustness of topological responses.
 Consequently, phase transitions occur via symmetry gap closures without standard thermodynamic (local) signatures, a situation well-described within the tensor network framework and amenable to efficient numerical simulations.
-Similar patterns are observed in fermionic systems and the decohered toric code~\cite{fan2024prxQ, huang2025prl, huang2024CI}, where topological phase transitions feature the loss of topological modes.
-Future directions include extending the tensor-network approach to higher-dimensional and fermionic systems, this way establishing a unified and rigorous framework for mixed-state topological phases with implications for quantum error correction~\cite{fan2024prxQ, lee2023prxq, huang2024CI, behrends2024arxiv}.
+Similar patterns are observed in fermionic systems and the decohered toric code~\cite{fan2024prxQ, huang2025prl, huang2024CI}, where topological phase transitions have been described as the loss of topological modes~\cite{huang2025prl, huang2024CI}.
+Future directions include extending the tensor-network approach to higher-dimensional and fermionic systems, and developing a systematic framework for classifying mixed-state phases protected by weak symmetry and its symmetry gap.
+These may ultimately yield a unified understanding of mixed-state topological phases, with implications for quantum error correction~\cite{fan2024prxQ, lee2023prxq, huang2024CI, behrends2024arxiv}.